An Introduction To Prosocial Behavior

 Researchers disagree as to which hypothesis is correct.
 The truth could contain both, as some prosocial acts may stem from early child development, while others may be learned and reinforced.

-Further reading on prosocial development
+Further reading on prosocial behavior development

 If you wish to learn more about prosocial behavior and moral development in children, you can find more information in the works of Nancy Eisenberg.
 She is a major researcher in the field of prosocial behavior and has authored several books on the subject, including The Caring Child (Harvard University Press), The Roots Of Prosocial Behavior In Children (Cambridge University Press), and The Development Of Prosocial Behavior (Elsevier Science).

-What’s the role of therapy?
+What’s the role of therapy in developing prosocial behaviors?

 If you’re interested in learning more about prosocial behaviors, therapy may help in a few ways.
 A therapist may be able to support you as you practice prosocial behaviors and explore your motivations for them.
 This may improve your mental health because these behaviors can lead to decreased anxiety and improved mood.